The Employment Law Review: Brazil

 In addition to establishing material rights, the CLT also regulates the entire labour court procedural system.
 There is no discovery phase or trial by jury, as a labour claim must be filed with a labour court and evidence is produced in the proceeding and before the judge who will rule on the case.

 Claims can be individual or class; the former is most common.
 Class actions may be brought against an employer by the union that represents the employees or by the Labour Prosecution Office.

 There are three levels of employment courts.
-The first includes the lower labour courts in which a judge rules on cases at the local level.
-Next are the regional labour courts, which are generally located in the state capitals.
+The first includes the lower labour courts in which a judge rules on cases at the local level and the second level are the regional labour courts, which are generally located in the state capitals.
 The third level is the Superior Labour Court, which is in Brasilia, the federal capital.
 In addition to the labour courts, the Supreme Court, which is the highest adjudicative body of the Brazilian legal system, also hears labour cases when lower court decisions violate constitutional provisions.

 From the administrative standpoint, in addition to audits conducted by the labour agency, the Labour Prosecution Office monitors compliance with legislation through investigative proceedings.
 The Labour Prosecution Office acts by means of an indictment, which may or may not be anonymous, and also when urged by the labour courts or by a professional union.
 If any irregularity is found, the Labour Prosecution Office can propose a settlement, granting the company a period in which to remedy the irregularity subject to the imposition of a fine, or file a public civil action against the company.